WhiskeyCoder/Auto-Pusher/README.md

 >
 > - Automatically Detects current git repos, if no repo exsits it automatically creates one in that folder name and pushes
 >
-> - Can now be Dropped into any folder with the creds, hit run and it will create a privaterepo for that folder
+> - Can now be Dropped into any folder with the creds, hit run and it will create a private repo for that folder
 >